DC suspends most of its Metro trains over safety issue

 The safety ruling had already snarled commutes across the nation’s capital and the intertwined communities of northern Virginia and southern Maryland.
 Passengers on social media reported widespread delays with commuters waiting up to 45 minutes between trains and crowding chaotically into whatever space was available.

-The problem comes as WMATA is working to attract more riders, after the numbers plummeted due to the COVID-19 pandemic.
-Overall rider numbers remain at a fraction of pre-pandemic levels, but are expected to increase steadily as offices reopen and tourists return to Washington.
+The problem comes as WMATA is working to attract more riders, after ridership numbers plummeted due to the COVID-19 pandemic.
+Overall rider numbers remain at about 30% of pre-pandemic levels but are expected to increase steadily as offices reopen and tourists return to Washington.

-In remains to be seen whether the axle issue spreads to other regional commuter systems.
-Kawasaki supplies trains to the MTA in New York City, among other systems, and Homendy said the NTSB “may at some point” issue a recommendation for inspections of all similar train cars around the country.
+Kawasaki also supplies trains to the Metropolitan Transit Authority in New York City, among other systems.
+An MTA spokesman said the Kawasaki trains used in New York are a different model than those used in Washington.
+The spokesman, Eugene Resnick, said his agency would “continue to work with Kawasaki to maximize safety and closely monitor the results of the NTSB and D.C.
+Metro investigations.”

+Chicago uses a set of train cars also labeled the 7000 series, but a statement from the Chicago Transit Authority said the cars are made by a different manufacturer and there are no plans to take them out of service.

 The incident promises to shine a potentially harsh light on WMATA, the regional transit authority which suffered a string of embarrassing and dangerous derailments and track fires, several years ago but claimed to have addressed its issues.

+The rail cars have been in service in the Washington area since 2015.

-Homendy revealed Monday that WMATA had been aware of the potential problem since 2017, but hadn’t informed the NTSB, and that minor incidents with the wheels had been escalating since then.
-She said WMATA was aware of 18 such failures in 2021, and the current round of emergency inspections revealed an additional 21 failures — for a total of 39 this year alone.
-Homendy said the inspections were ongoing that “that number could go up” in the coming days.
+Homendy said minor incidents with the wheels on the Kawasaki 7000 cars had been escalating since 2017.
+She said WMATA was aware of 18 such failures in 2021, and the current round of emergency inspections revealed an additional 21 failures.
+Homendy said the inspections were ongoing and “that number could go up” in the coming days.

-The local Metro authority has not commented on this issue, other than announcements of reduced service and expected delays.
+Associated Press writers Jeff Amy in Atlanta, Ken Kusmer in Chicago and David Caruso in New York contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.